Sasa Radulovic (footballer, born 1978)

-Sasa Radulovic ([sâʃa radǔːloʋit͡ɕ]; born July 31, 1978 in Zenica) is an Australian footballer who currently plays as a midfielder.
+Sasa Radulovic ([sâʃa radǔːloʋit͡ɕ]; born July 31, 1978, in Zenica) is an Australian footballer who plays as a midfielder.
 He is the son of Rade Radulović, a famous Yugoslav football player.

 Club career

 Born in Zenica, in the former Yugoslavia, Radulovic moved to Germany aged 15 and then spent two years in the Australian NSL with Brisbane Strikers and Marconi Stallions.